 - And finally, the piece de resistance came when we unveiled this year’s winners.

 When promoting any upcoming event, it’s easy to do just a simple announcement release and follow it up with activity detailing a successful outcome.
 But our Scottish PR agency knows the most effective method to tell stories for any business is to keep digging for details, and to drip feed these details to the press over time to ensure the highest level of engagement is achieved.

-Blackwood is renowned for its work in adapting properties to let people who are disabled, elderly or have sensory impairments live independently and this is just one example of a number of successful campaigns run by Holyrood Partnership on behalf of Blackwood.
+Blackwood is renowned for its work in adapting properties to let people who are disabled, elderly or have sensory impairments live independently and this is just one example of a number of successful campaigns run by Holyrood PR on behalf of Blackwood.
 Our award winning style ensures that every story reaches it’s fullest potential.